hg-mirrors/pypy_revdb/README.rst

 .. _`rr`: http://rr-project.org/

 RevDB is tested on Linux and to some extent on OS/X.  It is known *not* to work on Windows so far.
-Only Python 2.7 is implemented for now.
+It should support both Python 2.7 and 3.x as available in PyPy.

 This is the original blog post, which describes the basics: https://morepypy.blogspot.ch/2016/07/reverse-debugging-for-python.html